The Leading Independent

 What is your immediate post-MBA professional goal?
 (50 characters)

-For the 12th year in a row on the CBS application form, this question asks applicants to speak directly about the job they wish to have upon graduating from business school.
-The adcom offers several sample answers to illustrate the sort of direct response they’re seeking.
+This question asks applicants to speak directly about the job they wish to have upon graduating from business school.
 Given a short and strict limit of 50 characters, you’ll want to clearly and concisely describe your short-term goal, making sure that it aligns with what you write in Essay 1.

 Columbia MBA Essay Question 1

 Through your résumé and recommendations, we have a clear sense of your professional path to date.
-What are your career goals over the next 3-5 years and what, in your imagination, would be your long term dream job?
+What are your career goals over the next three to five years and what is your long-term dream job?
 (500 words)

 Columbia MBA Essay Question 3